-Culminating Project Oral Presentation and Defense
+Culminating Project Oral Presentation

-In addition to their written culminating project that is due by week 12 of the semester, students prepare and deliver an oral presentation of their project on a date scheduled at the end of the semester.
+In addition to their written culminating project students prepare and deliver an oral presentation of their project on a date scheduled at the end of the semester.
 The culminating project defense consists of a 12-minute oral presentation followed by 3 minutes of questions.
 The presentation summarizes the student's culminating project.